 Both the upper and lower dams were constructed by the USACE and became operational in September 1963.
-The upper Upper Saint Anthony Falls Dam, upstream of the Stone Arch Bridge lock was closed in 2015 and the lower lock remains open and operates on an occasional schedule.
+The upper lock was closed in 2015 and the lower lock remains open and operates on an occasional schedule.
 Additional information on the closure is contained in the following subsection.